 The 'point of reflection' for most SHORT standards measured during the research for this article most often came became between the end of the inner and the end of the outer as shown below in Figure 2, but not always.
 Most times, if the SHORT and OPEN were made the identical mechanical length, then this gave an electrical length for the SHORT that was marginally longer than that of the OPEN at low frequencies which is exactly as required.

 The BNC(m) OPEN and SHORT standards did not behave according to this rule and the SHORT was electrically longer than the OPEN.
 This was probably due to the presence of both a transition in the centre pin and a gap in the dielectric.
 This difference meant that the outer of the OPEN had to be shortened until it was flush with the back surface of the flange and the dielectric had to be fixed into the outer by using super glue.
-The end result worked very well but it did emphasize the point that there is no way of knowing if a connector is suitable as a standard until it is characterised and there is no way of knowingly making the length ratios correct without being able to measure the standards, although the Smith chart will sometimes give an indication of a negative ratio.
+The end result worked very well but it did emphasise the point that there is no way of knowing if a connector is suitable as a standard until it is characterised and there is no way of knowingly making the length ratios correct without being able to measure the standards, although the Smith chart will sometimes give an indication of a negative ratio.
 The SMA(f) SHORT to OPEN ratio was also very marginally on the negative side (0.369 ps) but the Smith Chart did run clockwise in the correct manner and there was no attempt made to modify the connectors.

-In order to eventually be able to characterise connector standard types that do not have commercially made calibration standards available, a method of characterisation was first developed using some SMA connectors which did perform within the acceptable limits of the Agilent definition table.
-The results of these measurements were then compared to those from another analyser calibrated with an Agilent electronic calibration kit.
+In order to eventually be able to characterise connector standard types that do not have commercially made calibration standards available, a method of characterisation was first developed using some SMA connectors which did perform within the acceptable limits of the Keysight definition table.
+The results of these measurements were then compared to those from another analyser calibrated with an Keysight electronic calibration kit.
 The electrical delay results from the two analysers were all within 3.1 ps at 10 MHz thus showing that we were locating the measurement reference quite accurately.
 To make the characteristic measurements of the standards, a set of test aids was developed and measurements made using two different methods.
 The data from these two measurements were then processed in Excel and the electrical length and fringing error of the test aids mathematically removed.
 The remaining phase data was then processed again to find the electrical delay and capacitor coefficients of the calibration standards.

 The quality of the Termination Box connectors (and hence the upper limit of average commercial BNC connectors) as a set of calibration standards was judged by calculating residual phase error and by measuring the OFFSET LOSS after calibration.
 A measurement TUR (Test Unit Ratio) of 3 was then used to set the following limits to a typical acceptable standard.